-Ms Lynne Richards (Deputy Chair)
+Ms Lynne Richards Deputy Chair

-Lynne Richards has over 30 years' experience in the private, public and charity sectors as a Senior Manager specialising in fundraising, talent management and sustainable development.

-She spent eight years as the Head of Fundraising at the National Forest Company, where she worked with business leaders, partner organisations and members of the public to support The National Forest, a new forest being created for the nation across 200 square miles of north-west Leicestershire, south Derbyshire, and Staffordshire.
+Lynne Richards has over 20 years' experience in the private, public and charity sectors.
+Most recently she spent eight years as the Head of Fundraising at the National Forest Company, where she worked with business leaders, partner organisations and members of the public to support The National Forest, a new forest being created for the nation across 200 square miles of north-west Leicestershire, south Derbyshire, and Staffordshire.

-Lynne previously worked as the Director of the Brighton & Hove Business Community Partnership (BiTC), and as a senior manager at Brighton Dome & Festival, before moving to Leicestershire in 2008.
-She is currently supporting HR at DMRC Stanford Hall.
+She previously worked as the Director of the Brighton & Hove Business Community Partnership (part of BiTC), and as a senior manager at Brighton Dome & Festival, before moving to Leicestershire in 2008 to join the team leading the creation of the forest.

-A strategic thinker and skilled negotiator, she has a range of knowledge across applied ethics and policy, finance, business/community partnerships and personnel development.
+She is a strategic thinker and skilled negotiator, and has a range of knowledge across applied ethics and policy, finance, commerce and business/community partnerships.
+She takes a keen interest in sustainable economic growth and in her spare time enjoys the arts.